CarsonHerness/Trans-Histories-in-Latin-America/_posts/2020-04-27-enrique-favez.md

 In “Dressed Like a Man?
 Of Language, Bodies, and Monsters in the Trial of Enrique/Enriqueta Favez and Its Contemporary Accounts,” Juliana Martínez resists González-Pagés’s narrative and uses masculine pronouns to tell his story.
 She notes that in the trial, Favez adamantly pushed back against the accusations that he was a monster and a woman.
 He demanded justice after the trial ended to return to his life as a doctor and as Enrique.
 On the official trial document declaring Favez a woman, he signed with “Enrique.”[^10] In his love letters to Juana dated twenty-two years apart, he again signed with “Enrique.”
 He loved Juana as Enrique, not Enriqueta.

-In _Sins Against Nature: Sex and Archives in Colonial New Spain, _scholar Zeb Tortorici writes, “In colonial New Spain, just as today, the trappings of gender led to conflicted readings of bodies and to misinscriptions of those bodies in the archive.”[^11] He illustrates the repeated violence - done by colonial officials and again by historians who bring their own ingrained judgments about gender - that can occur to those transgressed rules and expectations around gender in colonial New Spain.
+In _Sins Against Nature: Sex and Archives in Colonial New Spain_, scholar Zeb Tortorici writes, “In colonial New Spain, just as today, the trappings of gender led to conflicted readings of bodies and to misinscriptions of those bodies in the archive.”[^11] He illustrates the repeated violence - done by colonial officials and again by historians who bring their own ingrained judgments about gender - that can occur to those transgressed rules and expectations around gender in colonial New Spain.
 Though imposing trans-ness on Favez, who had no concept of contemporary trans identity, can be problematic, the evidence indicates that he lived as a man and understood his identity as a man.
 Declaring Favez to be a woman, based on his biological sex and the medical examinations of colonial officials who stripped him down, however, contributes to the continued and violent erasure of trans and gender non-conforming people in history.

 <!-- Footnotes themselves at the bottom. -->
 ## Notes